 The third option would be to truck the water out of state to a licensed disposal facility.
 This is the method currently being used by NorthStar, the company decommissioning the Vermont Yankee nuclear plant.
 Holtec has objected to this approach, citing the potential danger of an accident in that process.

-Entergy has in past released radioactive water into Plymouth Bay, with notice to, and approval by, the Nuclear Regulatory Commission (NRC).
-However, the Holtec plan is to release nearly three times more than has ever been released in a single year.
+Entergy had in past released radioactive water into Plymouth Bay, with notice to, and approval by, the Nuclear Regulatory Commission (NRC).
+However, the Holtec plan was to release nearly three times more than has ever been released in a single year.
 Additionally, there are concerns that the water to be released may contain pollutants other than radioactivity, which would be prohibited under the plant’s discharge permits, and would require separate approval by the Environmental Protection Agency (EPA).

 Directs its legal counsel to send demand to Holtec